open-risk/openNPL/docs/source/description.rst

 The openNPL platform
 =====================

-openNPL is a Python / Django powered platform for working with non-performing loan data.
+**openNPL** is a Python / Django powered platform for working with detailed (*loan level*) data with a particular emphasis on capturing non-performing loan information.

 The source code is available in the Open Risk Repository `Link <https://github.com/open-risk/openNPL.git>`_.

 * Author: `Open Risk <http://www.openriskmanagement.com>`_
 * License: MIT
 * Code Documentation: `Read The Docs <https://opennpl.readthedocs.io/en/latest/>`_
+* Domain Documentation: `Open Risk Manual Loan Data <https://www.openriskmanual.org/wiki/EBA_NPL_Template>`_
 * Development Website: `Github <https://github.com/open-risk/openNPL>`_
 * Docker Image: `Docker <https://hub.docker.com/repository/docker/openrisk/opennpl_web>`_
-* Data Documentation: `Open Risk Manual <https://www.openriskmanual.org/wiki/EBA_NPL_Template>`_
 * Training: `Open Risk Academy <https://www.openriskacademy.com/login/index.php>`_
 * Discussion: `Gitter <https://gitter.im/open-risk/Lobby>`_

 Functionality
 -------------
-The openNPL platform will be used by a combination of regular users (portfolio managers), administrators and developers.
+The openNPL platform may be used by a combination of regular financial industry users (portfolio managers, business analysts), data engineers and risk model developers.

 Users can use openNPL to:
 * Log-in into the application with their credentials
-* Inspect the available data sets (tables or relations) that capture the EBA Template recommendations<
+* Inspect the available loan data sets (tables or relations) conforming to the European Banking Authority Template recommendations<
-* Insert, Update or Delete records (e.g. new counterparty or loan data)
+* Insert, Update or Delete loan records (e.g. new counterparty, loan or collateral data)
 * Consult the documentation as to the meaning and requirements of each data element

 **NB: openNPL is still in active development.
-Functionality will be significantly enhanced in future versions.
+The functionality of the platform will be significantly enhanced in future versions.
 If you have specific requests / ideas please raise them in our github repository**

 Architecture
 ------------
-The following describes the current architecture:
+The current *architecture* is summarized:

-* openNPL is built on top of the Python Django framework
+* openNPL is built on top of the **Python Django framework**
 * The non-performing loan template recommendations of the EBA are implemented as distinct models in the database
-* Additional models are introduced to bind the data together
+* Additional models are introduced to bind the data together with relations
 * The user interface uses built-in Django forms as those are rendered by the Grappelli skin
 * The backend database is currently sqlite